Stylish Apartments in Istanbul

-Situated right next to several shopping malls, Fraser Place Antasya Istanbul is just moments from the Hagia Sophia Museum and Topkapi Palace, both major attractions.
+Situated right next to several shopping malls, Fraser Place Antasya Istanbul is just moments from the head offices of international companies such as Unilever, Huawei, Philips, BSH, Sony, Maersk.
 With easy access to both key bridges across the strait, as well as many major highways, this property is perfectly placed to be the residence of choice for discerning business and leisure travellers.

 Fraser Place Antasya Istanbul